 Earlier this Spring, we took a rare moment to pause and smile for local photographer Liz Condo and Walter Magazine, surrounded by locally sourced blooms that would within moments be swept into the frenzy of Mother’s Day bouquet-making.
 We were honored to speak with the Walter team about our work, and to be featured in their July 2020 issue.
 Jessie Ammons Rumbley illuminated the local flower community through her verdant story about the Piedmont’s “blooming farm culture.”

-The story highlights a handful of local flower growers and sustainably-minded florists in the Triangle area to acquaint readers with leaders in this artistic, inspiring community.
-Jessie shares helpful context about how flowers capture the hearts of those who grow them, why local matters when buying flowers, and the promising opportunity this specialty crop offers for small scale farmers.
-Since we have made an intentional shift in our business model over the last year towards predominantly designing with local flowers, it meant a lot to be part of this story alongside farmers like Stephanie Hall of Sassafras Fork Farm and Kelly Morrison of Color Fields Farm, who have inspired us for years.
+The story highlights a handful of local flower farmers and sustainably-minded florists in the Triangle, acquainting readers with leaders in this artistic, hard-working, women-led community.
+Jessie shares helpful context about how flowers capture the hearts of those who grow them, why local matters when buying flowers, and the promising opportunity this specialty crop offers for small-scale farmers.
+At Wylde we have made an intentional shift in our business model over the last two years towards designing with predominantly local flowers.
+We hope you’ll join us in seeking out the unique inspiration and expertise of long-time flower farmers also featured in this story, who have inspired us since our early days in the business—namely, Stephanie Hall of Sassafras Fork Farm and Kelly Morrison of Color Fields Farm (also, the founder of Piedmont Wholesale Flowers).